INVEST-flagship/dd_ident/README.md

 | A1\_x\_B1 |  1.42|     0.76|      2.68|  1.000|
 | A2\_x\_B2 |  3.58|     1.87|      7.16|  0.000|

-For a more exploratory approach, the significance level of the confidence intervals can be incresed.
+For a more exploratory approach, the significance level of the confidence intervals can be increased.

 ``` r
 set.seed(1000)